soyoahn/soyoahn.github.io/now.md

 ## Social Things I'm Doing
 - [Music League](https://musicleague.com/) with a friend's group of friends, round 2
 - Book club at work
-- Korean speaking practice group at work
+- -Korean speaking practice group at work-
 - School's back, so lots of time with other parents and our littles
 - Going into the office more--nice to see people and get some audiobook time.